-Syntax no_wrap_diagnostics

 Description By default, long lines in diagnostic messages are broken into several lines to make the message easier to read.
 Use this option to disable line wrapping of diagnostic messages.
-This option is not available in the IDE.

-ШË

-Syntax -O[n 1 m h hs hz]

-Parameters 2 None (Best debug support)
+-O

-n None [®] (Best debug support)
+n None\ (Best debug support)

-1 (default) Low
+1 (default) Low\

 m Medium

 h High, balanced

 hs High, favoring speed

-n None (Best debug support) hz High, favoring size The most important dif variables will live during ference between None and Low is that at None, all non-static g their entire scope.
-Description the code.
-If no optimizati optimization level to be used by the compiler when optimizing on option is specified, the optimization level is used by default.
-It any parameter, the optimization level High balanced is used.
-1 ion makes it relatively easy to follow the program flow in the ly, a high level of optimization makes it relatively hard.
-See also Controlling compiler op timizations, page 214.
-Project>Options>C/C+ + Compiler>Optimizations
+None\ (Best debug support)

+hz High, favoring size

+\The most important difference between None and Low is that at None, all non-static variables will live during their entire scope.

+Use this option to set the optimization level to be used by the compiler when optimizing the code.
+If no optimization option is specified, the optimization level is used by default.
+If only -0 is used without any parameter, the optimization level High balanced is used.

-omit_types
+A low level of optimization makes it relatively easy to follow the program flow in the debugger, and, conversely, a high level of optimization makes it relatively hard.

+Controlling compiler optimizations, page 214.

+n

+Project>Options>C/C++ Compiler>Optimizations

+--omit\types

-Syntax omit_types
+Syntax --omit\types

-Description By default, the compiler includes type information about variables and functions in the object output.
+By default, the compiler includes type information about variables and functions in the object output.
 Use this option if you do not want the compiler to include this type information in the output, which is useful when you build a library that should not contain type information.
 The object file will then only contain type information that is a part of a symbol's name.
 This means that the linker cannot check symbol references for type correctness.

-Ī To set this option, use Project>Options>C/C++ Compiler>Extra Options .

-only_stdout

-Syntax only_stdout

-Description Use this option to make the compiler use the standard output stream (stdout) also for messages that are normally directed to the error output stream (stderr).

-ĪĒ This option is not available in the IDE.